-- 3 Confirm with [OK] to activate the nominal weight. - 4 Tap the [+Tolerance] and/or [-Tolerance] function key. - ⇒ A numeric input window appears.
+- 3 Confirm with [OK] to activate the nominal weight. - 4 Tap the [+Tolerance] and/or [-Tolerance] function key.

 - 5 Enter the required value.
 Both tolerances are set to 2.5% by default.
 Instead of a percentage, an absolute tolerance can be entered in any unit, e.g. [g]. - 6 Confirm with [OK] to activate the tolerance.

-- Samples outside the tolerance range are specifically marked with >T+ or <T- when single values are recorded. - ⇒ The SmartTrac graphic weighing-in aid with tolerance marks to facilitate weighing-in to the nominal weight appears. - ⇒ Samples can be roughly weighed until the lower tolerance limit is reached and subsequent additions made up to the nominal weight.
+Samples outside the tolerance range are specifically marked with >T+ or <T- when single values are recorded.

+- ⇒ The SmartTrac graphic weighing-in aid with tolerance marks to facilitate weighing-in to the nominal weight appears. - ⇒ Samples can be roughly weighed until the lower tolerance limit is reached and subsequent additions made up to the nominal weight.

-13.2.3 Example protocol with statistical values
+11.2.3 Example log with statistical values